Nimhue/save_praise/README.md

-Save Praise (◠‿◠)
+**Save Praise (◠‿◠)**

-a kawaii kaomoji companion that lives in your editor. every time you save, it praises you — and shows what changed.
+_a kawaii kaomoji companion that lives in your editor. every time you save, it praises you and shows what changed._

 +12 -3  nice save (◠‿◠)
 +45     you've been busy (°o°)